 Red marks or post-inflammatory erythema can stay on the skin for a long time after the initial pimple or skin inflammation subsides.
 These represent persistent excessive skin inflammation that may progress to atrophic or hypertrophic scarring.

 Depending on the appearance and likelihood of progression to atrophic or hypertrophic scarring, fractional energy devices or vascular lasers can be used.

 Hypertrophic or keloid scars are raised scar growths that result from over-exuberant healing and excessive collagen deposition.
-This is usually in response to skin injury such as ear piercings, acne, injuries or surgery e.g. caesarean section or even cosmetic surgery such as nose jobs or double eyelid surgery.
+This is usually in response to skin injuries such as ear piercings, acne, injuries, or surgery e.g. caesarean section, or even cosmetic surgery such as nose jobs or double eyelid surgery.

 Surgery or lacerations produce full thickness wounds and will definitely result in scarring despite wound closure with stitches.
 It is critical to adhere to plastic surgical techniques such as layered closure during the suturing of the wounds to ensure the best possible outcome.
 However, this may not always have been done, and even if it had been done, suture scars may sometimes still not turn out well.

 Dr Wan uses a combination approach of these various evidence-based options to properly tailor the best possible scar removal treatments for you and your unique skin condition.